-- (a) In an abuse or neglect proceeding, unless otherwise provided by a court order, an appointment of a child's attorney, best interests attorney, or court-appointed advisor continues in effect until the individual is discharged by court order at the conclusion of the proceeding. - (b) In a custody proceeding, an appointment of a child's attorney, best interests attorney, or court-appointed advisor continues in effect only for the term provided in the order of appointment or any subsequent order.
+(a) In an abuse or neglect proceeding, unless otherwise provided by a court order, an appointment of a child's attorney, best interests attorney, or court-appointed advisor best interests advocate continues in effect until the individual is discharged by court order at the conclusion of the proceeding.

+(b) In a custody proceeding, an appointment of a child's attorney, best interests attorney, or court-appointed advisor best interests advocate continues in effect only for the duration provided in the order of appointment order or any subsequent order.